Shriram178/ApartmentBooking/Design_Document.md

 **"We need a comprehensive apartment booking system that supports individual and team accommodations with role-based allocation and administrative management"**

 The customer requires an application to facilitate individual and team-based accommodation bookings while allowing administrators to manage and allocate accommodations efficiently.
-The system must support flexible date management, gender-based restrictions, role-based accommodation assignment (Manager â†’ Flat, Lead â†’ Room, Engineer â†’ Bed), and complex team booking logic with individual member cancellation capabilities.
+The system must support flexible date management, gender-based restrictions, role-based accommodation assignment (Manager -> Flat, Lead -> Room, Engineer -> Bed), and complex team booking logic with individual member cancellation capabilities.
 The application must integrate with the existing SIM tool built using React, Express, Node.js, and PostgreSQL.

 ## Implementation/Design